Post COVID-19 Syndrome Center

 Problems with fatigue and mood

 People who have severe symptoms of COVID-19 often have to be treated in a hospital’s intensive care unit, with mechanical assistance such as ventilators to breathe.
-Simply surviving this experience can make a person more likely to later develop post-traumatic stress syndrome, depression and anxiety.
+Simply surviving this experience can make a person more likely to later develop post-traumatic stress syndrome, depression and anxiety which can be hard to treat with conventional medicines.
+As with all treatment and recovery practices for COVID-19, treatments for the mental aspects of COVID-19 may continue to evolve as the medical community learns more about the virus and its long-term effect.

 Many people who have recovered from SARS have gone on to develop chronic fatigue syndrome, a complex disorder characterized by extreme fatigue that worsens with physical or mental activity but doesn’t improve with rest.
 The same may be true for people who have had COVID-19.